GOFIRST-Robotics/Lunabotics/README.md

 ## How to Run Inside Docker Container

-Open this repository in vscode then run ctrl-shift-p and type "Remote-Containers: Reopen in Container".
+Open this repository in vscode then press ctrl+shift+p and type "Remote-Containers: Reopen in Container".
 Just press "from dockerfile" and then it will build the container and run it.

-When open, run the following commands in the terminal:
+After opening, run the following commands in the terminal:

 ```
 colcon build --symlink-install